SanderBos1/dataEngineeringExercise/readme.md

 # Product dataset generator

 This python script is written to be used as a random dataset generator for learning data engineering projects.
 It generates a dataset with the columns defined below.
-Keep in mind that some columns intentionally have mistakes.
-This is done for learning purposes.
+It is possible to generate a clean dataSet, that can be used to practice SQl  or to generate a dirty dataset which can be used to practice data engineering

 ## The dataset